This delicious Strawberry Lemonade Cake is the perfect dessert for spring and summer celebrations!

 This light and fruity dessert consists of moist strawberry cake layers glazed with lemon, filled with fresh strawberries, and frosted with lemon cream cheese buttercream.

-The strawberry cake layers have a soft, fine crumb and wonderful flavor.
+• The moist strawberry cake layers have a soft, fine crumb.

 How to Make Strawberry Lemonade Cake